Full Constitutional Companion Framework – The United States (Judicial and Institutional Version)

 (d) limitation of long-term power concentration.

-2.3 The framework examines how parity-based governance mechanisms may operate within an established federal system without displacing existing constitutional doctrines.
+2.3 The framework examines how parity-based governance mechanisms may operate within an established constitutional system without displacing existing constitutional doctrines.

 3. Standard of Institutional Evaluation

-3.1 Constitutional reform or governance adaptation may be evaluated by whether it:
+3.1 Constitutional governance frameworks may be evaluated by whether they:

 3.2 Structural failure arises where: